THE 14TH ANNUAL SHORTY AWARDS

 Objective

-In 2022, as transit ridership bounced back from the impact of the pandemic, transit agencies across the nation faced a second crisis: a severe shortage of bus operators.
+In 2022, as transit ridership began a slow bounceback from the devastation of the COVID-19 pandemic, transit agencies across the nation faced a second crisis: a severe shortage of bus operators.
 In response, Metro launched a marketing campaign to attract more applicants, streamlined the recruitment and hiring process, raised the starting wage and improved other working conditions for new hires.

 However, numbers were still falling short.
-Data told us that many eligible applicants never even consider the role of bus operator -- so we sought ways to humanize the profession.
+Survey data told us that many eligible applicants never even consider the role of bus operator -- so we sought ways to humanize the profession as a means of keeping it at the top of mind for Angelenos considering applying for jobs.
 The bus operator dance challenge has grown from that effort.

 Bus operators don't often get credit for the hard work they do to keep the region moving through rain, shine, pandemics, wildfires, hurricane-level winds all day, all night, through weekends and holidays.
-We seek to continue to elevate the profile of bus operators as revered, frontline public servants.
+They're our frontline employees and among the most immediately recognizable staff members.
+We seek to continue to elevate the profile of bus operators as revered public servants.

 Strategy